-- 1. Ask our children what they want from an effective child protection system. - 2.
-Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - 3.
-Be aware of the signs of abuse and maintain an attitude of "it could happen here" with regards to child protection. - 4.
-Ensure that children know that there are adults in the school whom they can approach if they are worried about any anything, whether in school, at home, or in general. - 5.
-That all ensure all staff will know what to do if a child tells them they are being abused or neglected. - 6.
-Ensure that all staff will know how and where to record their concerns and report these to a Designated Safeguarding Lead, as soon as possible. - 7.
-If a child is in immediate danger, know how to refer the matter to the Integrated Front Door and/or the police immediately. - 8.
-Support pupils in line with their Child Protection Plan and notify the Designated Safeguarding Lead of any child on a Child Protection Plan who has an unexplained absence. - 9.
-Actively plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - 10.
+Ask our children what they want from an effective child protection system.

+Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to.

+Be aware of the signs of abuse and maintain an attitude of "it could happen here" with regards to child protection.

+Ensure that children know that there are adults in the school whom they can approach if they are worried about any anything, whether in school, at home, or in general.

+Ensure all staff will know what to do if a child tells them they are being abused or neglected.

+Ensure all staff will know how and where to record their concerns and report these to a Designated Safeguarding Lead, as soon as possible.

+If a child is in immediate danger, know how to refer the matter to the Integrated Front Door and/or the police immediately.

+Support pupils in line with their Child Protection Plan and notify the Designated Safeguarding Lead of any child on a Child Protection Plan who has an unexplained absence.

+Actively plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe.

 Be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove.
-This will include the referral process. - 11.
-Have read and understand Part 1 of Keeping Children Safe in Education September 2022 (or for staff not working directly with children, the condensed version of part 1 found at Annex A of KCSiE) and be alert to signs of abuse and know to whom they should report any concerns or suspicions. - 12.
-Participate in safeguarding training as part of our induction process. - 13.
+This will include the referral process.

+Have read and understand Part 1 of Keeping Children Safe in Education September 2024 (or for staff not working directly with children, the condensed version of part 1 found at Annex A of KCSiE) and be alert to signs of abuse and know to whom they should report any concerns or suspicions.

+Participate in safeguarding training as part of our induction process.

 Ensure all staff receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children.

-- 14. Ensure that they know who the Designated Safeguarding Leads is and how to contact them. - 15.
+Ensure that they know who the Designated and Deputy Safeguarding Leads are and how to contact them.

 Be aware of the 'early help' process and understand their role in it.
-This includes identifying problems and working effectively with other agencies that provide support to pupils. - 16.
-Immediately refer to the Headteacher if they have concerns about another member of staff. - 17.
-Immediately refer to the Chair of Governors and/or the Local Authority Designated Officer where the concerns are about the Headteacher. - 18.
+This includes identifying problems and working effectively with other agencies that provide support to pupils.

+Immediately refer to the Headteacher if they have concerns about another member of staff.

+Immediately refer to the Chair of Governors and/or the Local Authority Designated Officer where the concerns are about the Headteacher.

 That all staff, including volunteers, will, where a child is suffering, or is likely to suffer from harm, recognise it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately.
 Referrals should follow the local referral process.